codingo/codingo.github.io/_posts/2017-03-08-CTF-Writeup-CrikeyCon-2017-ImpossibleMath.markdown

 # Calculating the correct overflow

-As a reminder, we can calculate our overflow using the formula from earlier	:
+As a reminder, we can calculate our overflow using the formula from earlier:

 ![Impossible Math Formula]({{ site.url }}/assets/2017-03-08-Impossible-Math-Writeup/VerboseVariables.png)